The Entertainer (Billy Joel song): Composition and release

 One verse in the song references the shortening of Joel's song "Piano Man" from 5 minutes and 40 seconds to 3 minutes and 5 seconds to fit a radio slot, referenced by the lyrics "It was a beautiful song, / but it ran too long / (If you're gonna have a hit, you gotta make it fit) / So they cut it down to 3:05."
 Additionally, the timing printed on the label of the 7" release of "The Entertainer" was 3:05, although the actual 45 length was 3:11 (while the album length was 3:41).
 In the single version, verse 3 (which starts at 1:02 in the album version) is edited out, and verse 2 (which starts at 0:40) contains a steel guitar in its second half, which is actually featured in the second half of the third verse in the album version; indeed, on the single mix, the instrumental crescendo of the album version is anticipated by bringing the fuller instrumentation of verse 3 under the vocals of verse 2.
 As a result of this, the slightly emptier original instrumentation of verse 2 (which includes a downward slide on the synth) and the vocals of verse 3 are completely omitted, while the instrumentation of verse 3 (featuring the steel guitar) does appear, but earlier.

 On some of the singles released for "The Entertainer" the song was b-sided with "The Mexican Connection".

 Billboard regarded it as one of the "best cuts" from Streetlife Serenade.
 Cash Box called it "positively the strongest disk Billy has cut since 'Piano Man'" and said that "the lyric line abounds with the incisive cynicism that the biz can generate in a performer" and praised the "strong instrumentation and synthesizer."
 Record World called it a "clever cut" in which Joel "returns with a glint in his eye and sarcasm on his lips: it's tough at the top, but even more treacherous on the way up."

-Lost verse

-An extra verse, between the 3rd and 5th verses, was omitted from "Streetlife Serenade" but can often be heard in Joel's live performances of the song.
-The lyrics are as follows:
+An extra verse, between the 3rd and 5th verses, was omitted from Streetlife Serenade but can often be heard in Joel's live performances of the song.